chisom-ogbodo/Notes/README.md

 ## To do

 - [ ] Add roles: Admin and User
-- [ ] Writes test coverage for the application
+- [ ] Write test coverage for the application
 - [ ] Add database migration
 - [ ] Implement offline usage with sqlite when there's no internet